Jared-Watson1/CS370/README.md

 ## What's DooleyAFavor All About?

 Imagine this: you've got a million things to do and just not enough time.
 Enter DooleyAFavor.
-This cool little app lets Emory students post tasks they need help with.
-And the best part?
+Our app lets Emory students post tasks they need help with.
 Other students can pick up these tasks and earn some money while helping out.
-It's all about students helping students!
+It's all about connecting students with those who want to help!

 ## Our Tech Stack